What is canine elbow dysplasia?

 - Joints may appear swollen

-- Pet is reluctant to play or to go on walks
+- Not wanting to play or to go on walks

 - Decreased range of motion of one or both elbows